RikuPy/xivuniversalis/README.rst

 Usage
 =====
-A common use-case for the universalis API is to look up listings for an item.
+A common use case for the Universalis API is looking up item listings.
 This can be done with the ``UniversalisClient.get_listings`` method,

 .. code:: python